servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 5. `Navbar link color`: the color of links which appear in the navigation bars.
 6. `Input field background color`: the background color of form inputs.

-# Guide for modification of theme variables in the source files
+### Guide for modification of theme variables in the source files

-You can pre-compile the `.scss` files and re-deploy them in the usual way described above.
+You can pre-compile the `.scss` files and re-deploy them in the usual way.

-The variables which can be modified for the dynamic theming are the following:
+The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss`

+The variables regarding the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.